riconaranjo/COMP-2404/README.md

 There are four cases to consider when removing elements from a linked list:
 1. list is already empty (incorrect input)
 2. remove from the front
-  - removing last element -> newly empty list
+    - removing last element -> creates newly empty list
 3. remove from the middle
 4. remove from the end